Moving to Brisbane

 Brisbane also has over 190 independently run, non-government schools to choose from.
 It’s common for these private schools to have waiting lists so it is advised to inquire as early as possible.
 If you are having trouble deciding on a school do not hesitate to contact Crown Brisbane for assistance.
 Schools in Brisbane typically run on a four-term schedule: Term 1 goes from late January through mid-April, Term 2 from late April to early July, Term 3 from mid/late-July to late September and Term 4 from mid-October through mid-December.

 Public school students often use public transport as a means of getting to and from school.
 Student concession cards are available for bus and train services in the Brisbane area.
 Independent schools often provide their own bus systems for students.

 Like other cities in Australia, health care in Brisbane is of an extremely high standard.
 Brisbane has both public and private health care systems.
 Most residents are covered under Medicare Australia – the government health agency that is responsible for providing public health services.
 Medicare provides payments and services that can help when you, or someone you provide care for, use health care services or buy medicines.

 Eligibility for Medicare depends on a number of factors.
 You are able to sign up to Medicare if you:

-• Are an Australian or New Zealand citizen
+- Are an Australian or New Zealand citizen – with certain conditions